orchardman333/crist-apples/README.md

 4. Time Form for Employees

 This application is written using a hybrid form of the MEAN stack.
 It utilizes:
-NodeJS, ExpressJS, AngularJS, and MariaDB
+NodeJS, ExpressJS, AngularJS, and MySQL

 ## Installation
 Installation is easy using these steps on windows: